josephmate/josephmate.github.io/_posts/2020-02-24-deadlock-who-owns-the-lock.md

 1. Locking a readlock, then locking the write lock on the same lock creates a deadlock.
 2. Deadlocks created using locks instead of monitors does not appear in thread dumps (like those created by kill -3 (linux) or Ctrl+Break (windows)).
 3. Keep digging and you'll uncover a nasty incorrect assumption you've been making.
+4. `-XX:+PrintConcurrentLocks` detects some deadlocks
+5. `-XX:+PrintConcurrentLocks` does not print reentrant locks on stack traces
+6. `-XX:+PrintConcurrentLocks` does not detect acquiring read then write lock in the same thread deadlock

 If this interests you read on!